Visual Studio Code Setup for Godot

 If you use VS Code for other types of work besides game development, it is recommended to use profiles in VS Code.
 Profiles allow you to customize your editor settings, extensions, and configurations for different workflows, keeping your game development setup separate from other projects.

-To install extensions manually, open the Extensions sidebar (Ctrl+Shift+X
+To install extensions manually, open the Extensions sidebar (Ctrl+Shift+X or Cmd+Shift+X on macOS) and search by name.

 Setting Up Godot Integration